-(2) On or after January 1, 2001, the department shall prepare or approve a 2-part examination.
+(2) The examination consists of two parts.
 Part I shall consist of an examination relating to the Wisconsin statutes and administrative rules that relate to the practice of home inspection.
 Part II shall consist of an examination relating to the principles and procedures that relate to the practice of home inspection.